 > The ballpark is the second LEED-Silver-certified Major League Baseball field in the country.

-> The nearby Hennepin Energy Recovery Center (HERC) provides heat for the ballpark with captured waste energy.
+> The nearby Hennepin Energy Recovery Center (HERC) provides heat for the ballpark with captured waste energy. > Nearly 20 percent of Target Field was built with recycled content.

 GOLD MEDAL PARK